 In addition, Twin Lakes is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Because of many things, Twin Lakes is a great place for families with children to consider.
-First of all, many other families with children live here, making Twin Lakes a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Twin Lakes has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Twin Lakes is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Twin Lakes’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small town, Twin Lakes does not have a public transit system used by locals to get to and from work.